-30 Wa-na-ta (Dakota: Wánataŋ which translates as One who charges, or Charger) was a chief of the Yanktonai, a tribe of the Sioux.
+37 Wa-na-ta (Dakota: Wánataŋ which translates as One who charges, or Charger) was a chief of the Yanktonai, a tribe of the Sioux.
 He was born around 1795.
-The Yanktonai were located near the St. Peter River, which is today known as the Minnesota River.
-The Yanktonai were said to have a population between five and six thousand individuals with 1,300 warriors.
-Wanata was a very influential chief, as evidenced by his ability to lead his tribes'1,300 warriors into battle.
-At age 18, Wanata was accustomed to the ways of war and fought under his father Red Thunder (then the chief of the Yanktonai) against the
+The Yanktonai were located near the St. Peter

-!858/59 The St. Peter Free Press of May 4, 1859 reports that the Yanktonai, Pabaska, Northern Sisseton, and Métis met in council at Mni Wakan and agreed that all previous hostilities would be forgiven.
+1858/59 The St. Peter Free Press of May 4, 1859 reports that the Yanktonai, Pabaska, Northern Sisseton, and Metis met in council at Mni Wakan and agreed that all previous hostilities would be forgiven.
 They also promised to meet again on the Sheyenne River during the summer to hunt buffalo.